Joe Dante: 2020s

 In 2020, Dante served as a consultant on the HBO Max prequel series Gremlins: Secrets of the Mogwai.

 In 2024, it was announced that Dante would direct Little Shop of Halloween Horrors, a reboot of Roger Corman's The Little Shop of Horrors, to be produced by Corman alongside Brad Krevoy, CEO of the Motion Picture Corporation of America, and written by Charles S. Haas.
 The following year, Dante updated that, like many of his past projects, the film had too been shelved.

 Influences

 Dante has cited Roger Corman, Chuck Jones, Frank Tashlin, Ernst Lubitsch, Mario Bava, James Whale and Jean Cocteau among his major influences.

 Some of Dante's favorite films include Ernst Lubitsch's To Be or Not to Be (1942), Sergio Leone's Once Upon a Time in the West (1968), Orson Welles' Touch of Evil (1958), Charles Laughton's The Night of the Hunter (1955) and James Whale's Bride of Frankenstein (1935).
 He also loves the 1941 comedy Hellzapoppin', a film from which he frequently steals gags.

 The director previously named his top five horror picks as The Innocents, Rosemary's Baby, The Old Dark House, Blood and Black Lace and The Black Cat.

 Archive

 The moving image collection of Joe Dante and Jon Davison is held at the Academy Film Archive.
 The joint collection includes feature films, pre-production elements, and theatrical trailer reels.

+Awards

+Dante was the first recipient of the Vincent Price Award, presented by Vincent's daughter Victoria Price, as part of Hollywood Horrorfest at the New Beverly Cinema in Los Angeles on March 28 2014.
+Created by festival founder Miles Flanagan and Victoria Price, the award “celebrates Vincent Price’s unique artistic and iconic legacy by honoring an artist whose work has achieved equally iconic status in the horror/fantasy genres.”
+The event fundraised for the Vincent Price Art Museum.

+Later recipients include Cassandra Peterson, Sid Haig, John Landis and Rick Baker.